storj/docs/app/(docs)/object-mount/user-guide/credentials/page.md

 | **Access Key Secret** | Example: vMxJBmUxxxxxxxxxxxxxxxxxxxxxxxxxK4kKvwJnw8PwKpj4PmNvL
 | **Endpoint**          | An accessible IP address or domain/subdomain to use as an endpoint.
 Example: https://gateway.storjshare.io

+{% callout type="info" %}
-**Note:** The credentials you obtain need to have sufficient permissions in order for Object Mount to discover and manage your data.
+The credentials you obtain need to have sufficient permissions in order for Object Mount to discover and manage your data.
 This needs to include permission to list buckets.
 If this is not possible (or desired), you can use `cuno creds pair` options (See: << LINK TO BE ADDED >>).
+{% /callout %}

-Select the tab below that corresponds to your S3 storage provider:
+For instructions on how to create and/or obtain your S3 credentials, select the tab below that corresponds to your S3 storage provider:

 {% tabs %}

+{% tab label="AWS S3" %}
+  **Amazon Web Services**

+  **AWS EC2 with IAM:**

+  If you are accessing S3 buckets through an Amazon AWS EC2 instance configured with an IAM role, no further configuration is needed and Object Mount will automatically authenticate using the AWS-managed configuration.

+  **Using Credentials:**

+  You will need the Access Key ID and Access Key Secret for an AWS **IAM user** with permission to access your S3 buckets.
+These credentials would need to have been saved when the IAM user was first created.

+  **Creating New Credentials**

+  Alternatively, create a new IAM user with “programmatic access” (access using keys), by following the AWS User Guide: 🌐 [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)`.

+  For further options and alternatives, consult our full guide on [accessing S3 object storage](../user-guides/credentials#amazon-web-services-s3).
+{% /tab %}

 {% tab label="Storj" %}
-  **Storj**
+  **Storj Object Storage**

   **Creating New Storj Credentials:**